Miniature Poodle Breed Guide

 Life Span: 12 to 15 years

 Get 30% off

 Miniature Poodle Traits & History

 The Miniature Poodle, however, is thought to have come into existence in the 15th century.
 A common misbelief is that the breed spurred from Poodles mating with smaller dogs when really it was just the runts that were mated with each other.
-Thus you have three different types of dog within the same breed: the Standard Poodle, mid-sized Poodle (although these aren’t as common anymore), and the Miniature Poodles.
+Thus you have three different types of dog within the same breed: the Standard Poodles, mid-sized Poodles (although these aren’t as common anymore), and the Miniature Poodles.
 A miniature poodle dog smaller than 11 inches is called a Toy Poodle, and a dog even smaller than that is a Teacup Poodle.

 The Miniature Poodle’s main purpose was to service the wealthy as a companion (rooted deep in the French aristocracy–also their national dog).
-It was a dog specifically woven (and in some ways still is) into nobility.
+It was a dog breed specifically woven (and in some ways still is) into nobility.
 They were glamorized for their posh elegance and proud demeanors.
-But across the board Poodles were used as show dogs, hunting dogs, and home dogs for centuries.
+But across the board, French Poodles were used as show dogs, hunting dogs, and home dogs for centuries.

 Miniature Poodle Temperament & Personality

 The Miniature Poodle personality is dignified and confident—perfect for a companion dog.
 These dogs are often unaware of their small size, and they carry themselves like a regal prince or princess.
-Despite their stubborn confidence, they’re an incredibly loving dog within the home, one of which that is both intelligent and steadfastly loyal.
+Despite their stubborn confidence, they’re an incredibly loving dog within the home, one of which is both intelligent and steadfastly loyal.
 They love to be the center of attention and love to give in return.